-Since the completion of our initial public offering in February 2007 through April 2, 2022, the trading price of our common stock has been volatile, ranging from a high of \$23.26 per share to a low per share of \$0.88.
+Since the completion of our initial public offering in February 2007 through July 2, 2022, the trading price of our common stock has been volatile, ranging from a high of \$23.26 per share to a low per share of \$0.88.
 We have also experienced significant fluctuations in the trading volume of our common stock.
 General economic and political conditions unrelated to our performance may also adversely affect the price of our common stock.
 In the past, following periods of volatility in the market price of a public company's securities, securities class action litigation has often been initiated.
-Due to the inherent uncertainties of litigation, we cannot predict the ultimate outcome of any such litigation if it were initiated.
-The initiation of any such litigation or an unfavorable result could have a material adverse effect on our financial condition and results of operations.
+Due to the inherent uncertainties of litigation, we cannot predict the ultimate outcome of any such litigation or an unfavorable result could have a material adverse effect on our financial condition and results of operations.